Characters: Nodame Cantabile

 - Meaningful Name: Chiaki's name in kanji 千秋 also forms part of a Chinese idiom meaning "Each has their own strengths" （各有千秋）, which is what he comes to learn through the story.

-- A Minor Kidroduction: In the live-action series when Chiaki reminisces of being in Europe and meeting Maestro Vieira.
+- A Minor Kidroduction: In both the anime/manga and drama adaptation when Chiaki reminisces of being in Europe and meeting Maestro Vieira.

-- Savvy Guy, Energetic Girl: Savvy Guy to Nodame's Energetic Girl.
+- Savvy Guy, Energetic Girl: Savvy Guy, due to bein the uptight Only Sane Man, to Nodame's Energetic Girl, due to being the bubbly Genki Girl.

-- She Is Not My Girlfriend: Even when she is, Chiaki still treats Nodame this way.
+- She Is Not My Girlfriend: Even when she is, Chiaki still treats Nodame this way, calling her The Thing That Would Not Leave.

 - Student and Master Team: Formed one with Stresemann during the performance of Rachmaninoff's Concerto No.2 with the A-Orchestra.

 - Technician Versus Performer: Chiaki is the technician to Nodame's performer.
+He cares more about technique and accuracy, while Nodame plays purely by instinct.
 By extension, this also includes fellow schoolmates and orchestra members where Chiaki gradually understands that they also have a Nodame-like quality to their performances.

 - Troubled Backstory Flashback: He yearns to return to Europe to pursue being a conductor, but his phobias of flying on planes and traveling by sea prevent him from going abroad.